Brickworks/Nucleus/docs/concept-selection.md

 # Concept Selection

-Concepts shown or adapted from this list may be included in the flight design of TerraMICRO.
+Concepts shown or adapted from this list may be included in the flight design of Nucleus.
 Which concepts make it in depends on the combined design effort required by their individual complexity, difficulty, expected cost, team expertise in related fields, novelty, and interest from the design team.

 !!! note
-    Since TerraMICRO is a demonstrator for a flight platform, there is no limit to the complexity, cost, or difficulty of the experiments it supports.
-A concept is considered feasible, then, if TerraHAB contributors decide that it is sufficiently interesting, novel, or within their pe1rsonal budgets for complexity, cost, and difficulty.
+    Since Nucleus is a demonstrator for a flight platform, there is no limit to the complexity, cost, or difficulty of the experiments it supports.
+A concept is considered feasible, then, if Brickworks contributors decide that it is sufficiently interesting, novel, or within their pe1rsonal budgets for complexity, cost, and difficulty.